clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/autospec.rst

 The autospec tool attempts to infer the requirements of the :file:`.spec` file by analyzing the source code and :file:`Makefile` information.
 It will continuously run updated builds based on new information discovered from build failures until it has a complete and valid :file:`.spec` file.
 The autospec tool makes use of mock to achieve this.
 It is possible to influence the exact behavior of autospec by providing `control files`_.

-For a general understanding of how RPMs work, we recommend visiting the `rpm website`_ or the `RPM Packaging Guide`_ .
+For a general understanding of how RPMs work, visit the `rpm website`_ or the `RPM Packaging Guide`_ .

 How to use
 **********